OBOAcademy/obook/docs/lesson/ontology-alignment.md

 In the most basic of cases, a human curator gets presented with a list of terms/identifiers from one database or ontology, and charged with finding corresponding terms in another.
 They make use of various tools, most importantly "term browsers" that help them determine appropriate matches.

 For example, the curator may be charged with mapping all identifiers in their own phenotype database to the Human Phenotype Ontology (HPO).

+NICO CONTINUE HERE.

 ## Some examples of domain-specific mapping of importance to the biomedical domain